Blue Whale Challenge: Social concerns

-While many experts suggest "Blue Whale" was originally a sensationalised hoax, they believe that it is likely that the phenomenon has led to instances of imitative self-harming and copycat groups, leaving vulnerable children at risk of cyberbullying and online shaming.
+While many experts suggest Blue Whale was originally a sensationalized hoax, they believe that it is likely that the phenomenon has led to instances of imitative self-harming or suicide contagion effects.
+And studies have found that those effects can spread through discussion in the media, even discussions about the dangers, as the trend became circulated online and trigger words became more normalized.
+It also is believed to have led to copycat groups, leaving vulnerable children at risk of cyberbullying and online shaming.

 By late 2017, reported participation in Blue Whale was receding.
-Internet safety organisations across the world have reacted by giving general advice to parents and educators on suicide prevention, mental health awareness, and online safety in advance of the next incarnation of cyberbullying.
+Internet safety organizations across the world have reacted by giving general advice to parents and educators on suicide prevention, mental health awareness, and online safety in advance of the next incarnation of cyberbullying.

 "People join narratives to explain their experiences ... that is possibly why some children have said they participated in the rumoured challenge despite there being no proof of its existence."